microsoft/ignite25-LAB585-supercharge-your-apps-with-local-ai/README.md

 By the end of this lab, you'll have created a sophisticated application featuring:

-- 🖥️ **AI-Enhanced WPF Application** - Turbocharge a WPF application with AI features and modern UI
+- 🖥️ **AI-Enhanced Windows Application** - Turbocharge a Windows application with AI features and modern UI
 - 🔍 **AI-Powered Search** - Semantic search using Microsoft's experimental AI indexing
 - 🤖 **RAG-Powered Queries** - Local Retrieval Augmented Generation queries using Semantic Search and Phi-Silica
 - 💬 **Natural Language Queries** - Ask questions about documents in plain English